Contents: Checking the oil level in the manual… ↧ Checking the oil level in the… ↧ Checking the level ↧

 Checking the oil level in the manual transmission

-Checking the oil level in automatic transmission
+Checking the oil level in the automatic transmission

 The automatic transmission selector must be in position P.